jefftranter/8080/asm/examples/README.txt

 A make file is provided to build the software.
 You may need to adjust it for your environment.

+The program can be loaded in several ways:

+1. Toggle in the binary code using the font panel.
+2. Load the .BIN file from the SD card.
-While the programs will run standalone (and can even be toggled in using the front panel switches), you can copy the .HEX file to CP/M, run LOAD on it to generate a .COM file. and run the COM file.
-You can also use DDT to debug it, if desired.
+3. Copy the .HEX file to CP/M, run LOAD on it to generate a .COM file. and run the COM file.

 Jeff Tranter <tranter@pobox.com>